snptrs/spblog/content/pages/books.md

 ### February

 4. _The Ministry of Truth: A biography of George Orwell’s 1984_ by Dorian Lynskey.
-5. _You Could Do Something Amazing with Your Life [You Are Raoul Moat]_ by Andrew Hankinson
+5. _You Could Do Something Amazing with Your Life [You Are Raoul Moat]_ by Andrew Hankinson.
-6. _Intimations_ by Zadie Smith
+6. _Intimations_ by Zadie Smith.
-7. _Watermark: An Essay on Venice_ by Joseph Brodsky
+7. _Watermark: An Essay on Venice_ by Joseph Brodsky.

 ### March

-8. _Drive Your Plow Over the Bones of the Dead_ by Olga Tokarczuk
+8. _Drive Your Plow Over the Bones of the Dead_ by Olga Tokarczuk.
-9. _The Playboy of the Western World_ by J. M. Synge
+9. _The Playboy of the Western World_ by J. M. Synge.
+10. _Notebook_ by Tom Cox.